EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-07-03-mysql-ramdisk-ubuntu.md

 sudo /etc/init.d/mysql restart
 {% endhighlight %}

 Now we're finished!
-After moving the databases to the RAM disk running the migrations and seeders took only a minute to finish compared to almost an hour when using the hard disk.
+After moving the databases to the RAM disk, running the migrations and seeders took only a minute to finish compared to almost an hour when using the hard disk.

-## Restoring the database.
+## Restoring the databases.

-Since the database is saved in the RAM disk the database will be gone everytime the device is turned off.
+Since the databases are saved at the RAM disk, they will be gone everytime the computer is turned off.
+Here are the steps to restore it.

-Delete symlink to mysql ramdisk.
+Delete previously created symlink to mysql ramdisk.
 {% highlight bash %}
 sudo rm -rf /var/lib/mysql
 {% endhighlight %}

-Copy the database from the backup.
+Copy and restore the databases from the backup.
 {% highlight bash %}
-sudo cp -pRL /var/lib/mysql_backup/mysql /var/lib/
+sudo cp -pRL /var/lib/mysql.bak /var/lib/mysql
 {% endhighlight %}

+## Scripts for convenience.

+Running all the commands above every time I turn on my computer is a very tedious task so I created scripts for restoring and moving the databases to the RAM for my convenience.

+Here is the script for restoring the database.

+{% gist 69a43f75f45a8024d4b3986dcdb941ec mysql-ramdisk-restore.sh %}

+Here is the script for moving the database to the RAM.

+{% gist 69a43f75f45a8024d4b3986dcdb941ec mysql-ramdisk.sh %}

+This is what I execute everytime I turn on my computer.

+{% highlight bash %}
+# Restore the data first.
+./mysql-ramdisk-restore.sh
+# then move it to the RAM.
+./mysql-ramdisk.sh
+{% endhighlight %}

+Just make sure that you have backed up your databases to **/var/lib/mysql.bak** before executing these commands.